Nonlocal continuous-variable gates by amplified optical connections: Discussion

 $\xi^{(\EB)}=\xi^{(\SB)}$ being the nonlocal-gate excess noise plotted in Fig.~\ref{fig:03-GatesNoise}(a), thus determining the maximum tolerable noise $\xi_{\rm max}= 2g-S$.
 The nullifier variance at the edge node is plotted in Fig.~\ref{fig:04-Clusters}(c).
 For ideal lossless OPAs, where $\xi^{(\EB)}=2g(1-T)$, Eq.~(\ref{eq:SimonEX}) conditions the channel transmissivity to $T> S/2g$, preventing long-distance multi-mode entanglement for finite input squeezing $0<S\le1$.

-\section{Conclusions}
+\subsection{Conclusions}

 We proposed protocols for a nonlocal (distributed) QND gate between two legitimate users that share a quantum channel, over which a mediator exhibiting quantum features, i.e. squeezing, entanglement, geometric phase effect, is exchanged.
 The users are also endowed with realistic waveguide OPAs, both employed as squeezers and PSAs for channel-loss compensation.
-We characterized the gate by logarithmic negativity, proving long-distance entanglement for ideal OPAs and robustness to their non-unit efficiency in the small-loss regime.
-Finally, we showed application of these gates to merge distinct cluster states into a bigger nonlocal one, thus operating cluster fusion gates at distance.
+We characterized the gate by logarithmic negativity, proving arbitrary long-distance entanglement for ideal OPAs and robustness to their nonzero internal losses.
+Finally, we showed application of these gates to merge distinct cluster states into a bigger nonlocal one, thus operating cluster fusion gates at a distance.